 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
 Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
-KCSIE (revised September 2022)
+KCSIE (revised September 2023)

-A designated children in care lead has been appointed from the senior leadership team.
-In Perran-ar-Worthal CP School this person is currently Hannah Pallôt
+A designated child in care lead has been appointed from the senior leadership team.
+In Perranar-Worthal CP School this person is currently Hannah Pallôt